Margaret Haig Thomas, 2nd Viscountess Rhondda: First World War and sinking of RMS Lusitania

-On the outbreak of the First World War, she accepted the decision by the WSPU leadership to abandon its militant campaign for suffrage.
+On the outbreak of the World War I, Thomas accepted the decision by the WSPU leadership to abandon its militant campaign for suffrage for the duration of the war.
 She was by this time working for her father as his confidential secretary and ‘right-hand man’.
 Thomas had great pride and belief in his daughter, and had argued with her on equal terms since she was twelve or thirteen.
-She thus went with him when he was sent by David Lloyd George to the United States to arrange the supply of munitions for the British armed forces.
+She travelled with him when he was sent by David Lloyd George to the United States to arrange the supply of munitions for the British armed forces.

 Her father became aware of his daughter's depressive state, and although she brushed her father's concern aside, he became aware of tensions within her marriage.
 On 7 May 1915, she was returning from the United States on the RMS Lusitania with her father and his secretary, Arnold Rhys-Evans, when it was torpedoed at 14:10 by German submarine U-20.
-Her father and his secretary made it onto a lifeboat since they had been blown overboard, but she spent a long period in clinging to a piece of board before she was rescued by the Irish trawler "Bluebell", as recalled in her 1933 autobiography, This Was My World.
+Her father and his secretary made it onto a lifeboat since they had been blown overboard, but she spent a long period in the water clinging to a piece of board before she was rescued by the Irish trawler Bluebell, as recalled in her 1933 autobiography, This Was My World.
 By the time she was rescued and taken to Queenstown, she had fallen unconscious from hypothermia.
 After a period in hospital, she then spent several months recuperating at her parents' home.

-During the war Rhondda helped to place Belgian refugees in Monmouthshire and was then employed by the government to encourage women to undertake war work in essential industries, most notably in agriculture.
-In early 1918 she was promoted to Chief Controller of women's recruitment at the Ministry of National Service in London to advise on women's recruitment policy, experience which she later used to good effect.
+During the war, Rhondda helped to place Belgian refugees in Monmouthshire and was then employed by the government to encourage women to undertake war work in essential industries, most notably in agriculture.
+In early 1918, she was promoted to Chief Controller of women's recruitment at the Ministry of National Service in London to advise on women's recruitment policy.